Specials at Odyssey

 Pathways: High School

-High school students choose an Arts Pathway to develop throughout their time at Odyssey: Music & Performance, Materiality, or Fine Arts.
-These pathways allow students to build specialized skills and explore their creative interests with depth and intention.
+High school students choose an Arts Pathway to develop throughout their time at Odyssey: Music & Performance with Agustín Palomo Ramos, Materiality, or Fine Arts.
+These pathways allow students to build specialized skills and explore their creative interests with depth and intention under the mentorship of their teacher guide.
 Whether recording in professional studios, working with diverse materials, or refining artistic technique, pathway students develop both craft and creative voice.
-Learn more about Arts Pathways.

 Meet the Specials teachers